NelisW/myOpenHab/docs/304-configure-openHAB.md

     itemtype itemname ["labeltext"] [<iconname>] [(group1, group2, ...)] [{bindingconfig}]

-That last two lines are where we tell OpenHAB about our temperature sensor and LED.
+That last two lines are where we tell openHAB about our temperature sensor and LED.
 The parts are:

 - itemtype: (Number/Switch) the type of the value.